Rui210/BA888/README.md

-# Can Yelp Reviews Save the Restaurant Industry?
+# Can Yelp Reviews Bridge the Gap Between Consumer Preferences and Industry Priorities?

 Finding restaurants through directory services apps and review forum apps have become a crucial part of business discovery.
 It has changed the way restaurants of different tiers attain brand loyalty and market themselves.